SomeBelaf/b-w-template/README.md

 # b-w-template
-My simple one page landing, using pure HTML and CSS.
+Simple one page landing, using pure HTML and CSS.